JuliaNLSolvers/NLsolve.jl/README.md

 ### Optimization of simultaneous residuals and Jacobian

-If, in addition to `f!` and `j!`, you have a function `fj!(x::AbstractVector, F::AbstractVector, J::AbstractMatrix)` or `fj!(x::AbstractArray, F::AbstractArray, J::AbstractMatrix)` that computes both the residual and the Jacobian at the same time, you can use the following syntax
+If, in addition to `f!` and `j!`, you have a function `fj!(x::AbstractArray, F::AbstractArray, J::AbstractArray)` or `fj!(x::AbstractArray, F::AbstractArray, J::AbstractArray)` that computes both the residual and the Jacobian at the same time, you can use the following syntax

 ```jl